Hadhzy/slodon/docs/docs/developer-guide/developer-guide.md

 **To Propose a new feature to the project properly**:
     - Check out the [project's board](https://github.com/Hadhzy/slodon/projects?query=is%3Aopen) -> where you can see the outgoing tasks
     - Propose it in the [discord server](https://discord.gg/gaRuN8jC) -> At the moment, our community is based on the discord server, having a conversation about a proposal might be a the best idea before getting started.
-    - Open a [new issue](https://github.com/Hadhzy/slodon/issues) -> According to famous and respected open source projects(cpython), the issue page is one of the best  place to tell us your proposal idea.
+    - Open a [new issue](https://github.com/Hadhzy/slodon/issues) -> According to famous and respected open source projects, the issue page is one of the best places to tell us your proposal idea.
+    **The proposal must happen on the [issue](https://github.com/Hadhzy/slodon/issues) page.**

     Our Official Template for proposing a new feature:
     ```
-    Title: New feature proposal: Implementing ...
+    Title: New feature proposal: Implementing ... (name of the new feature)
     Description: A long description about the feature that you wish to propose.
     History: It is also necessary to include old issues or feature proposals which are similiar or have any level of correlation with your proposal.
-    Thread: If there is a thread already started discussing your idea please make sure to link that here.
+    Thread: If there is a thread already discussing your idea please make sure to link that here.
-    Examples: Add examples to help us understand what you want to achieve, the more specific the better.
+    Examples: Add examples to help us understand what you want to achieve, the more specific the better(code snippets, showing the proposed feature).
-    Technical Implemntation: This is where you describe how you are planning to implement this technically(make sure to link the relevant source code), this section also should contain some code snippets, or a pr.
+    Technical Implementation: This is where you describe how you are planning to implement this technically(make sure to link the relevant source code), this section also should contain some code snippets, or a pr.
     ```